triton-inference-server/server/README.md

 [![License](https://img.shields.io/badge/License-BSD3-lightgrey.svg)](https://opensource.org/licenses/BSD-3-Clause)

+> [!WARNING]
+> ##### LATEST RELEASE
+> You are currently on the `main` branch which tracks under-development progress towards the next release.
+> The current release is version [2.41.0](https://github.com/triton-inference-server/server/releases/latest) and corresponds to the 23.12 container release on NVIDIA GPU Cloud (NGC).

 Triton Inference Server is an open source inference serving software that streamlines AI inferencing.
 Triton enables teams to deploy any AI model from multiple deep learning and machine learning frameworks, including TensorRT,